A simple example using Ibex .NET from C#

 - call the generate() method to create the PDF file.

-The program can be compiled from the command line, linking in the Ibex DLL like this:
+The program can be compiled from the command line, linking Ibex like this:

 This will create the file hello.pdf containing the data from hello-world.xml.